How to Make the Most of Your Christmas Vacation at Home

 If you don’t have a car take the bus or public transportation, but you need to see the snow during your vacation.
 If you don’t live in a part of the world where snow is findable within a few hours drive, go to an ice rink.
 Snow brings some kind of magic.
 There is nothing more invigorating than a day spent outside in the snow or doing some winter activities.
 You’ll enjoy your home even more after that.

 Read a good book

 Books are a great way to relax too.
 Some of us manage to find time to read books all year long.
-Personally I’m not one of those, I barely manage to finish a book every 3 months.
+Personally, I’m not one of those, I barely manage to finish a book every 3 months.
 So when I’m on vacation I like to sit and have a good read for two or three hours in a row.
-I find it so much better that reading 10 pages before going to sleep.
+I find it so much better than reading 10 pages before going to sleep.

 Trips abroad are always a great thing to look forward to.
 There is nothing more depressing than finishing a vacation at home and have nothing planned next.
-Even if it’s only a week-end not so far from home, it gives you a change of scenery that is always enjoyable.
+Even if it’s only a weekend not so far from home, it gives you a change of scenery that is always enjoyable.
 So use a little of your free time this vacation to think about where you want to go.

 Rules to Respect on Your Staycation

 Don’t take a look at your work e-mails.

 Put your phone on silence mode most of the time.